suborbital/docs/website/docs/e2-core/e2-core-api/language-support.md

 :::tip STATUS: STABLE
 :::

-Indicates complete support of language features and most, if not all Runnable APIs.
-The languages in this group are usually the first to receive updates when a new feature is added to the Runnable API.
+Indicates complete support of language features and most, if not all SE2 module APIs.
+The languages in this group are usually the first to receive updates when a new feature is added to the SE2 module API.

 ### Beta

 :::info STATUS: BETA
 :::

-Indicative of widespread support for language features and most Runnable APIs.
+Indicative of widespread support for language features and most SE2 module APIs.
 Some newer or more complex APIs might be missing, and certain language features might be unimplemented, or may not be completely stable.

 ### Preview

 :::caution STATUS: PREVIEW
 :::

 Support for the language has only recently landed, or is considered experimental.
 Some language features may not work, or will fail.
-Some Runnable APIs might not be implemented yet, or may not work as intended.
+Some SE2 module APIs might not be implemented yet, or may not work as intended.